History of Canada (1763–1867)

 Starting with the 1763 Treaty of Paris, New France, of which the colony of Canada was a part, formally became a part of the British Empire.
-The Royal Proclamation of 1763 enlarged the colony of Canada under the name of the Province of Quebec, which with the Constitutional Act 1791 became known as the Canadas.
-With the Act of Union 1840, Upper and Lower Canada were joined to become the Province of Canada.
+The Royal Proclamation of 1763 enlarged the colony of Canada under the name of the Province of Quebec.
+The Constitutional Act 1791 split that Province of Quebec into two separate provinces, Lower Canada and Upper Canada, sometimes referred to the "Canadas".
+In 1841, the Union Act, 1840, Upper Canada and Lower Canada were joined to become the Province of Canada.

 By the 1860s, interest developed in forming a new federation between the Canadas and the other British colonies of British North America, that led to Confederation in 1867.
 A number of other British colonies that are today part of Canada, such as Newfoundland and British Columbia, and large territories such as Rupert's Land, initially remained outside the newly formed federation.

 New France under British rule

 Map showing British territorial gains following the Treaty of Paris in pink, and Spanish territorial gains after the Treaty of Fontainebleau in yellow.

 In North America, the Seven Years' War had seen Great Britain conquer the entirety of the French colony of Canada.
 The war officially ended with the signing of the Treaty of Paris on February 10, 1763.
 As part of the treaty, France formally renounced its claims to all its North American lands to Britain (of which the French colony of Canada was a part), except Louisiana (which had been instead ceded to Spain), and two islands off the shores of Newfoundland (Saint-Pierre and Miquelon).